If you’re pregnant, nursing, or expecting to be, you might be wondering if Keto is healthy for these pivotal periods. Is Keto safe for pregnancy?

 And here are some possible concerns about pre or postnatal Keto.

-Undereating can stunt the growth of the fetus, reduce breast milk quality, and impair mom’s energy levels.[*]
+Undereating can stunt the growth of the fetus and impair Mom’s energy levels.[*]

 Since a Keto diet suppresses hunger, it increases the risk of accidental calorie restriction.
 Because of this, pregnant and nursing women should make a conscious effort to eat extra calories—especially protein calories—on Keto.